danieliko2/maven-hello-world/daniel-readme.md

 Set up Docker Buildx - For using Docker on runner.
 Login to DockerHub - Self explanatory.
 Build image and push to DockerHub - Build the image, upload it to Dockerhub with the new version.
-Run the image - Download the image from Dockerhub and run it.
+Run the image - Download the image from Dockerhub and run it as a non root user.

 # USAGE